keboola/connection-docs/manipulation/transformations/python/index.md

 ### Packages
 You can list extra packages in the UI.
 These packages are installed using [pip](https://pypi.python.org/pypi/pip).
 Generally, any package available on [PyPI](https://pypi.python.org/pypi) can be installed.
 However, some packages have external dependencies, which might not be available.
 Feel free to contact us if you run into problems.
-When the package is installed you still need to `import` from it.
+When the package is installed, you still need to `import` from it.

 {: .image-popup}
 ![Screenshot - Package Configuration](/manipulation/transformations/python/packages.png)